-11.6 Requests for assistance by other agencies
+- 3.6 Requests for assistance by other agencies - 3.6.1 School staff have a legal duty to assist local authority Social Care Services or

-- 11.6.1 School staff have a legal duty to assist local authority Social Care Services or the Police when they are making enquiries about the welfare of students. - 11.6.2 Information about a student must therefore be shared on a "need to know" basis with other agencies. - 11.6.3 When telephone requests for information are received, always maintain security by checking the telephone number listing for the caller and calling back to a switchboard number before giving information or confirming the student is on the School roll. - 11.6.4 Always advise the DSL about such requests for information. - 11.6.5 Requests for attendance at meetings about individual students (e.g. child protection conferences) should be notified to the DSL, who will arrange preparation of a report and attendance at the meeting. - 11.6.6 Reports should contain information about the child's: - academic progress - attendance
+- the Police when they are making enquiries about the welfare of students. - 3.6.2 Information about a student must therefore be shared on a "need to know" basis with other agencies. - 3.6.3 When telephone requests for information are received, always maintain security by checking the telephone number listing for the caller and calling back to a switchboard number before giving information or confirming the student is on the School roll. - 3.6.4 Always advise the DSL about such requests for information. - 3.6.5 Requests for attendance at meetings about individual students (e.g. child protection conferences) should be notified to the DSL, who will arrange preparation of a report and attendance at the meeting. - 3.6.6 Reports should contain information about the child's: - academic progress - attendance - behaviour - relationships with children and adults - family - any other relevant matter - 3.6.7 Reports should be objective, distinguishing between fact, observation, allegation and opinion' - 3.6.8 Reports will normally be made available to the student's family, unless the DSL has specified otherwise. - 3.7 Students subject to a Child Protection Plan - 3.7.1 The School will be told by the relevant local authority Children and Family Social Work Service when a student is subject to a Child Protection Plan (previously the Child Protection Register), whether the London Borough of Sutton or another local authority. - 3.7.2 The name of the key social worker must be clearly recorded on the student's record. - 3.7.3 The School will participate fully in the work of Core Groups for these students, to assist with the objectives of the Child Protection Plan for the student.

-- behaviour - relationships with children and adults - family - any other relevant matter - 11.6.7 Reports should be objective, distinguishing between fact, observation, allegation and opinion' - 11.6.8 Reports will normally be made available to the student's family, unless the DSL has specified otherwise. - 11.7 Students subject to a Child Protection Plan - 11.7.1 The School will be told by the relevant local authority Children and Family Social Work Service when a student is subject to a Child Protection Plan (previously the Child Protection Register), whether the London Borough of Sutton or another local authority. - 11.7.2 The name of the key social worker must be clearly recorded on the student's record. - 11.7.3 The School will participate fully in the work of Core Groups for these students, to assist with the objectives of the Child Protection Plan for the student. - 11.7.4 When a student is subject to a Child Protection Plan, the School will report all unexplained absences to the Key Social Worker, even if only of a day. - 11.7.5 When a student is subject to a Child Protection Plan, the School will report all behavioural changes or other concerns to the key social worker; and - 11.7.6 When a student who is subject to a Child Protection Plan leaves the School, all the child protection information relating to that student will be transferred to any new school. - 11.8 General Issues
+- 3.7.4 When a student is subject to a Child Protection Plan, the School will report all unexplained absences to the Key Social Worker, even if only of a day. - 3.7.5 When a student is subject to a Child Protection Plan, the School will report all behavioural changes or other concerns to the key social worker; and - 3.7.6 When a student who is subject to a Child Protection Plan leaves the School, all the child protection information relating to that student will be transferred to any new school. - 3.7.7 Host families of overseas children while they are in the UK will be subject to DBS and other relevant safeguarding checks - 3.8 General Issues